What is Lead Scoring?

 Give prospects scores depending on how they interact with your marketing materials or your website.
 For example, if someone visits a product page, that means they are interested in your product or service.
 They would score higher than someone who might read one blog post and click onto another website.

-Collaborate with sales
+4. Collaborate with Sales

 Your sales team will play a big part in creating your lead scoring model.
 Listen to what they have to say and discuss everything together.
 The sales team deal with your leads every day.
 They are in conversations with them and likely understand their wants and needs more than anyone else in the company.